Rabbits for Meat

 Unlike cats and dogs, who evolved as predators, rabbits evolved as prey, which makes earning their trust much more difficult–they are hyper-alert, wary, easily frightened and always prepared to bound away at a moment’s notice.
 It is a testament to their loving personalities and gentle natures, then, that despite requiring significantly more work to form a trusting and affectionate bond, rabbits are one of the most preferred companion animals in the U.S.

 Like all animals, rabbits have their own language for communicating, mostly body language, but a few sounds as well.
 They express affection with a number of gestures, especially mutual grooming.
 When they feel affectionate, males and females will take turns gently licking each other on the forehead and around the ears.
-In contentment, the recipient softly grinds his or her teeth, the funny rabbit form of purring.
+In contentment, the recipient softly grinds his or her teeth, the rabbit’s funny form of purring.
 (1) Another expressive gesture is the chin rub, which functions much the same as it does in cats.
-Rabbits have special scent glands on the undersides of their chins, and pleasurably rub their chins on objects they like.
+Rabbits have special scent glands on the underside of their chins, and pleasurably rub their chins on objects they like.
 When they are feeling especially joyful, rabbits express an exuberance by wildly hopping and dancing.
 And when rabbits live with human companions they trust and enjoy, they love to snuggle and will seek out human company.
 Some will also groom their human’s hair.
 (2)

 Rabbits endure the unusual distinction of being, simultaneously, one of the most beloved and most abused animals in the country.
 Rabbits are horrifically exploited by the pet breeding industry, the vivisection/laboratory research industry, the fur industry, and the meat industry.
 USDA estimates indicate that roughly 5 million rabbits are kept as pets in U.S. households, while between 2 and 8 million are slaughtered every year for meat.
 (3)